ravindu644/Android-Kernel-Tutorials/codespace-basics-4-building-kernels/readme.md

 > [!NOTE]
 > VSCode = Visual Studio Code

-**What you will learn?**

-- Basics on managing GitHub Codespaces
-- Using Visual Studio Code Web on GitHub Codespaces

 **Requirements**

-Very similar to our building kernel guide, but you will also need:
+Very similar to building kernel guide, but you will also need:

 - A working internet connection
 - A GitHub Account